Code-Institute-Submissions/weightbearer/README.md

 Go to the top of the [repository](https://github.com/kiehozero/weightbearer) and click the green Code drop-down button.
 Copy the [link](https://github.com/kiehozero/weightbearer.git) provided, then return to Command Prompt and type 'git clone' followed by the copied address.

 For an in-depth guide to cloning repositories, click [here](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/).

-## Deployment

-I used GitHub as the host for this project, and Gitpod to write it, using just one branch.
-I took part in the Code Institute hackathon while completing this project, learning a lot about the benefit of branches from the more experienced students in our team.
-In hindsight I would have used branches from the start of this project but I already had the major structure and feel of the site completed at that point.

-All of the images used on the website except for the logos for the external press links are hosted within the Gitpod repository.
-I had initially included mp3s on the music page so users could listen to the band directly within their browser, but my mentor advised me that this adds a large amount of content to the page for not much benefit, especially because I've linked to Spotify, YouTube and Bandcamp.

 ## Credits